Automattic/jetpack/to-test.md

 ### Infinite Scroll

-We fixed multiple Infinite Scroll bugs.
+We made multiple changes to the Infinite Scroll module in this release.
 To test, try the following:

 - Scroll until no more items can be loaded via Infinite Scroll on your home page, and on archive pages such as tag pages.
 The footer should then be displayed properly.
+- Switch to the Twenty Seventeen theme, and make sure you can use Infinite Scroll.

 ### Related Posts